Rent-To-Own Homes: How the Process Works

 The credit score expectations in a rent-to-own agreement can vary depending on the landlord-seller and the specific terms negotiated.
 Some landlord-sellers may be more lenient and willing to work with individuals with lower credit scores, while others may prefer tenants with higher credit scores to mitigate their risk.

-Typically the lessor in a rent-to-own agreement doesn’t report your payments to the credit bureau, and therefore paying rent will not benefit or hurt your credit score.
+Typically the lessor in a rent-to-own agreement doesn’t report your payments to the credit bureau, so paying rent will not benefit or hurt your credit score.

 Can I qualify for a mortgage while in a rent-to-own agreement?